List of captive orcas: Hoi Wai

 Hoi Wai was a female Orca captured near Iceland in October 1977.
 Initially brought to the Saedyrasafnid Aquarium in Iceland, she was moved in late October 1977 to the Dolfinarium Harderwijk in the Netherlands.
 Initially named Peanuts, she was moved to the Windsor Safari Park, where she was to stay until being moved to Ocean Park Hong Kong early in 1979, and where she was renamed Suzie Wong.
 Due to a dispute between SeaWorld and the safari park, she was transferred to Clacton Pier in August 1978 for the remainder of her training.
 A storm on New Year's Day 1979 damaged Clacton Pier, and she was sent back to Windsor Safari Park until the end of January.

-On January 27, 1979, Suzie Wong was finally moved to Ocean Park Hong Kong, where she was renamed Hoi Wai, and would perform for life.
-She died on April 21, 1997, after a bloody wound was found in her intestines.
+On 27 January 1979, Suzie Wong was finally moved to Ocean Park Hong Kong, where she was renamed Hoi Wai, and would perform for life.
+She died on 21 April 1997, after a bloody wound was found in her intestines.
 Hoi wai was about 5 m long and weighed about 1800 kg.
 She was the only orca at Ocean Park Hong Kong.
 A newspaper claimed that her skeleton is preserved at Cape D'Aguilar Marine Reserve, near Shek O, but the skeleton is actually from a Bryde's whale that stranded itself in Victoria Harbour in 1955.

 Hoi Wai made an appearance in a movie called Moon Warriors.

-Hyak
+Hyak II

-Hyak was about a year old when he was captured in Pender Harbour, British Columbia, Canada on April 24, 1968.
+Hyak II, more commonly known as Hyak, was about a year old when he was captured in Pender Harbour, British Columbia, Canada on 24 April 1968.
 He was captured with six other pod members, including Corky II and Natsidalia, who was thought to be his mother.
 He was probably from the A5 Pod.
 The captured whales were kept at Pender Harbour for some weeks before being transferred, and Natsidalia did not survive.
 Hyak was transferred to the Vancouver Aquarium, where he was kept with Skana, an orca captured the previous year.
 After Skana died in 1980, the aquarium purchased four new orcas captured in Iceland, and two of them—Finna and Bjossa—were transferred to the Vancouver Aquarium.
 Hyak and Bjossa produced a calf in 1987, but it only survived a short time.
 He sired another calf on Bjossa—K'yosha, but he did not live to see the calf's birth, as he died of pneumonia in February 1991.
 K'yosha only lived a few months beyond her father's death.